10 Tips for Riding an ATV at Night

 2. Bring a Winch

-Day or night, if you plan on riding through mud, a winch is essential.
+Day or night, if you plan on riding through mud, a winch is an essential ATV accessory.
 It's much harder to pick a good route through mud and much easier to get stuck in it at night.
 A winch is your best friend when it comes to getting your ATV out of the mud.
 It also comes in handy with your ATV or side-by-side for use around your yard, and for many other purposes besides getting unstuck, so you should invest in one for your quad regardless.

 3. Gear Up